Why cold agglutinin disease is best understood as a complement-driven hemolytic anemia

 This has several consequences:9

-Because C4 is consumed early in classical pathway activation, patients with active CAD often show disproportionately low C4 levels compared with C3.
-This pattern reflects classical pathway engagement rather than generalized complement depletion and can serve as a biomarker of ongoing disease activity.
+Because C4 is consumed early in classical pathway activation, patients with active CAD may show lower C4 levels relative to C3, a pattern that supports ongoing classical-pathway engagement rather than generalized complement depletion.12

 C3 as the central effector molecule

-The dominant biologic event in CAD is C3 activation and deposition, not terminal complement lysis.12
+The dominant biologic event in CAD is C3 activation and deposition, not terminal complement lysis.13

 CAD is a disease of opsonization, not explosive lysis.